danielleflinn/dynamic-light/README.md

 ## setup()

--set the size of the display area using size("width", "height") -set the number of data points you want to be reflected in the display, by defining “pulls”; this should be 1 value less than the length of the json file
+-set the size of the display area using size("width", "height") \s\s -set the number of data points you want to be reflected in the display, by defining “pulls”; this should be 1 value less than the length of the json file \s\s
--set the “values” json array by adding the file path as a string -set the “numPulls” variable to the index value of the second to last json object from the data file
+-set the “values” json array by adding the file path as a string \s\s -set the “numPulls” variable to the index value of the second to last json object from the data file \s\s

 ## draw()

--this is a constantly looping function
+-this is a constantly looping function \s\s
--in the first if statement, the “numPulls++” should be deleted; as the data file that the program references should be automatically updated (from external export) before each time the file is referenced thus, numPulls will be a static value.
+-in the first if statement, the “numPulls++” should be deleted; as the data file that the program references should be automatically updated (from external export) before each time the file is referenced thus, numPulls will be a static value. \s\s
--set the delay to (time in seconds/width) = delay in seconds * 1000 = delay in milliseconds.
+-set the delay to (time in seconds/width) = delay in seconds * 1000 = delay in milliseconds. \s\s

 ## printProduction() & printUsage()